30 FAQs about divorce settlements.

 If one of the spouses in a divorce has previously placed assets into trust, these assets might also be taken into account.
 Clearly, this will be the case if the spouse who put the assets into trust is a beneficiary of the trust.

 Trust law is complex.
-You should take advice if you wish to place assets into trust or discuss what claim you might have against assets held in trust.
+You should take legal advice if you wish to place assets into trust or discuss what claim you might have against assets held in trust.

 22. What happens to a pension in a divorce?